How many backlinks do I need for my website?

 That’s why we’re going to do the impossible and attempt to answer this borderline rhetorical question

-Along the way, you’ll learn more about the current state of backlinks as a ranking factor, as well as some up-to-date techniques for generating high-quality links that point to your homepage and content.
+Along the way, you’ll learn more about the current state of backlinks as a ranking factor and some up-to-date techniques for generating high-quality links that point to your homepage and content.

 Do Links Still Matter?
 Addressing Google’s Recent Comments

-This caused some to think that backlinks no longer mattered at all, which isn’t true.
+This led some digital marketers to believe backlinks no longer move the SEO needle, which isn’t true.

-They know that it’s necessary for businesses to improve their visibility on their engine, but their SEO advice seldom goes beyond ‘make better content.’
+They know that it’s necessary for businesses to improve their visibility on their engine, but their SEO advice seldom gets deeper than ‘make better content.’

-Take it from us: backlinks still matter in a very big way.
+Take it from us: backlinks still matter in a very big way, and that’s not going to change anytime soon.

-Perfect technical SEO and flawless on-page factors will only get you so far.
+Perfect technical SEO (loading speed, mobile friendliness, URL structure, etc.) and flawless on-page factors (keyword usage, metadata optimization, high-quality content, etc.) will only get you so far.

 Whenever we have a client that can’t outrank its competitors, links are almost always the reason why.